 We should just meditate on this simple formula every night before bed and every morning when we wake up.

-The two parts of this formula are KNOWLEDGE and EXECUTION and they are connected but each require other things.
+The two parts of this formula are KNOWLEDGE and EXECUTION and they are connected but each requires other things.

 Knowledge of how to best spend our time: